Telephone communication is the primary type of communication in today’s society.

 Below we’re going to discuss the 5 major solutions for people without hearing aids, and then several solutions for people currently with hearing aids.

-If you’d rather skip that and just browse all the options, simply click the link below.
+If you’d rather skip that and just browse all the options, simply look at the phones for hearing impaired.